db627/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Notes: [The website owner will provide access to relevant data sources, such as advertising accounts and e-commerce platforms.]

-## Task Title:[ Create Interactive Learning Modules]

-User Story: [As a student, I want to have access to interactive learning modules to help me better understand the topics.]

-User Story: [As a teacher, I want to have the ability to create interactive learning modules to better engage my students.]

-User Story:[ As a platform administrator, I want to have the ability to manage and track the usage of interactive learning modules.]

-Description: [Develop a system for creating, managing, and tracking interactive learning modules.
-The system should allow teachers to easily create and customize modules, students to easily access and complete modules, and administrators to track usage and performance.]

-Effort Estimate: [60 hours]

-Assigned To:[ Development Team]

-Priority:[ High]

-Status: [In progress]

-Notes: This is a major development effort that will require input from all stakeholders, including teachers, students, and administrators.
-The development team will work closely with these stakeholders to ensure that the system meets their needs.

-## Task Title: Improve Course Search Functionality

-User Story: As a user, I want to be able to easily find the course I'm looking for

-Description: The task involves improving the search functionality of the website by implementing filters and sorting options.
-Acceptance criteria include the ability to filter courses by keyword, price, duration, and other relevant criteria.
-The task also requires testing the search functionality to ensure that it works as expected.

-Effort Estimate: 5 points

-Assigned To: Developer

-Priority: High

-Status: Not Started

-Notes:

 ## Task Title: Improve Website Navigation